yadm-dev/yadm/_docs/060_alternates.md

 `$HOME/path/example.txt` → `$HOME/path/example.txt##default`

-If running on a Macbook, with class set to `Work`, the link will be:
+If running on a MacBook, with class set to `Work`, the link will be:

 `$HOME/path/example.txt` → `$HOME/path/example.txt##class.Work`